Spacetime dynamics of spinning particles - exact electromagnetic analogies: Comparison of the different spin conditions

 Now let us compare with the equivalent descriptions for this problem given by other spin conditions.
-For a generic field $u^{\alpha}$ with $\vec{u}$ not lying along the $z$ axis, we no longer have axial symmetry and therefore we should not expect an axial fall as a solution.
-We know however from the analysis above with Pirani condition, that the axial fall indeed occurs given the appropriate initial conditions; so what we can hope for in the framework of a different spin condition, in general, is it to give a different (possibly exotic) but equivalent description of the same motion.
-However we would not know how to set it up, i.e., how to prescribe its initial conditions, without using the information extracted from the analysis above (it would not be clear that such motion was possible in the first place).
-Note that if one naively sets up $x_{{\rm CM}}^{\alpha}(u)$ lying on the $z$ axis, and then $\vec{P}$ or $\vec{U}$ (there is also an ambiguity on this choice, as they are not parallel, cf. Eq.~(\ref{eq:HiddenInertial})) along $z$, the solution of the equation of motion in general not will not be an axial fall, as it will not even be a solution equivalent to it up to a gauge transformation.
-We ensure that we are dealing with the same spinning particle, by imposing, as discussed above, $P^{\alpha}$, and also $S^{\alpha\beta}$ \emph{about} the same point $x_{{\rm CM}}^{\alpha}(P)$, to be the same.
-Hence $\vec{P}=P\vec{e}_{z}$.
-In general, the condition $S^{\alpha\beta}u_{\beta}=0$, for some family of unit time-like vectors $u^{\alpha}$ defined along the reference worldline, will define a centroid $x_{{\rm CM}}^{\alpha}(u)$ at a different point compared to $x_{{\rm CM}}^{\alpha}(U)$, not lying on the $z$ axis, again manifesting the fact that the problem is no longer axisymmetric.
-Since $U^{\alpha}$ will not in general be parallel to $P^{\alpha}$, cf. Eq.~(\ref{eq:HiddenInertial}), the centroid also does not move parallel to the axis.
-Writing $S_{\alpha\beta}=\epsilon_{\alpha\beta\mu\nu}(S^{u})^{\mu}u^{\nu}$, where $(S^{u})^{\alpha}$ denotes the new spin vector, the force now reads which depends both on $U^{\alpha}$ and $u^{\alpha}$, and in general will not be also along the $z$ axis
+For a generic field $u^{\alpha}$ with $\vec{u}$ not lying along the $z$ axis, we no longer have axial symmetry, therefore we should not expect to obtain a centroid moving in straightline along the axis; what we expect, in general, is a different (possibly exotic) but equivalent description of the same physical motion, using a different representative worldline.
+The problem, however, is how to prescribe its initial conditions.
+If one naively sets up an initial position $z_{{\rm in}}^{\alpha}=x_{{\rm CM}}^{\alpha}(u)|_{{\rm in}}$ lying on the $z$-axis, and then $\vec{P}$ or $\vec{U}$ (there is an ambiguity on this choice, as they are not parallel in general, cf.~Eq.~(\ref{eq:Momentum})) also along the $z$-axis, the solution in general will not be an axial fall; in fact, it will not even be a different description for it, but a different physical motion.